My Quiet Kitchen

 Without a blender: In a microwave-safe bowl, whisk together the coconut milk, nut/seed butter, vanilla, coffee, cocoa, salt, and melted chocolate.
 If needed, heat briefly in the microwave, 10 to 15 seconds, so that it's easier to fully incorporate the ingredients.

 • Taste the filling and adjust sweetness as desired.
-Note: when I tested the recipe with tahini, I preferred the flavor with the additional 2 tablespoons of sugar, to offset tahini's natural bitterness.
+Note: when I tested the recipe with tahini, we preferred the flavor with the additional 2 tablespoons of sugar, to offset tahini's natural bitterness.

-• Pour the filling into the prepared crust, and refrigerate until set, 4 to 6 hours.
+• Pour the filling into the prepared crust, and refrigerate until fully chilled and set, 4 to 6 hours.

 • Garnish as desired with sifted cocoa powder, chocolate shavings, fresh berries, or dried coconut, and serve with dairy-free whipped cream.